 Instead of a pitcher, you can use the sprayer from your sink to fill the coffee maker without spilling!

 Does your pot have hard to reach areas?
 Use a wooden chopstick with a paper towel to get in there.

 Use baby bottle brush inside for stubborn stains.

 You can put ice cubes and a little water in pot and swirl them around, for harder stains put some table salt in pot and swirl it around for a few minutes and then rinse.

 Heat a tooth brush by the bristles enough that you can bend it to a 90° angle.
 This makes a perfect brush for cleaning the filter basket.

 Never use the coffee pot to pour water into the reservoir.
 This will transfer oils and impurities from the pot, and eventually give the coffee a nasty taste.
 Instead, use a pitcher that is reserved for water only.

 For tough stains, scrub the pot using a paper towel or clean (not soapy) dish towel.
 Rinse thoroughly.

 Never wash the coffee pot with soap.
 This will bind with the oils deposited by the coffee and will leave a taste behind.
 Do not wash in the dishwasher for the same reason.

-The cleaning of a microwave by regular methods (water and soap) can be useful; however, the smell remains.
-In this article we’re going to define easy, quick and effective ways to clean the microwave—ways that actually include food!
+Cleaning the microwave with regular methods (water and soap) can be useful; however, the smell remains.
+In this article, we’re going to define easy, quick, and effective ways of cleaning the microwave—ways that actually include food!